TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 Considering the number of cases where the comparisons with $n^2 - n$ operations is $2^(n-1)$, Quick Sort's expected number of operations is still less than $2 n log(n)$ which, as we discussed, is optimal.

-This implies that there are some lists where Quick Sort is extreamly efficient and as one might expect there are many such lists.
+This implies that there are some lists where Quick Sort is extremely efficient and as one might expect there are many such lists.
-This is why languages which can keep states (C++, C, Rust etc) etc use something called Introsort which uses Quick Sort till the depth of recursion reaches $log(n)$ (at which point it is safe to say we are in one of the not nice cases); then we fallback to Merge Sort or a Heap/Tree Sort(which we will see in chapter 11).
+This is why languages which can keep states (C++, C, Rust etc) etc use something called Intro Sort which uses Quick Sort till the depth of recursion reaches $log(n)$ (at which point it is safe to say we are in one of the not nice cases); then we fallback to Merge Sort or a Heap/Tree Sort(which we will see in chapter 11).

 Haskell has an inbuilt `sort` function you can use by putting `import Data.List` at the top of your code.
 This used to use quickSort as the default but in 2002, Ian Lynagh changed it to Merge Sort.
-This was motivated by the fact that Merge Sort gurentees sorting in $n log(n) + dots$ comparisons while Quick Sort will sometimes finish much quicker (pun not intended) and other times, just suffer.
+This was motivated by the fact that Merge Sort guarantees sorting in $n log(n) + dots$ comparisons while Quick Sort will sometimes finish much quicker (pun not intended) and other times, just suffer.

-As a dinal remark, our implementation of the Quick Sort is not the most optimal as we go through the list twice, but it is the most aesthetically pleasing and concise.
+As a final remark, our implementation of the Quick Sort is not the most optimal as we go through the list twice, but it is the most aesthetically pleasing and concise.
 #exercise(sub : "Faster Quick Sort")[
-  A slight improvment can be made to the implementation by not using list comprehension and instead using a helper function, to traverse the list only once.
+  A slight improvement can be made to the implementation by not using list comprehension and instead using a helper function, to traverse the list only once.

   Try to figure out this implementation.
 ]

 = Zip it up!
-Have you ever suffered through a conversation with a very dry person with the goal of getting the contact information of a person you are actually intrested in?
+Have you ever suffered through a conversation with a very dry person with the goal of getting the contact information of a person you are actually interested in?
 If you haven't well, that is what you will have to do now.

 #exercise(sub : "The boring zip")[
   Haskell has an inbuilt function called `zip`.
-It's behaviour is as follows
+It's behavior is as follows
   ```
   >>> zip [1,2,3] [4,5,6]
   [(1,4),(2,5),(3,6)]